A Unified Generalization Framework for Model Merging: Trade-offs, Non-Linearity, and Scaling Laws: Experiments

 \subsubsection{Impact of Fine-tuning Steps (\texorpdfstring{$K_i$}{b-i})}

-\paragraph{Theoretical Prediction.} As analyzed in Appendix~\ref{app:hyperparameter_jieshi}, the number of finetuning steps, $K_i$, presents a fundamental trade-off.
+\textbf{Quantitative Scaling Law (Optimization-Generalization Trade-off).} As analyzed in Appendix~\ref{app:hyperparameter_jieshi}, the number of finetuning steps, $K_i$, presents a fundamental trade-off.
 Our bound in Theorem~\ref{the:tight upper bound of excess error} indicates that increasing $K_i$ reduces the optimization error component (specifically, the $\epsilon_{sgd}$ term, which decays with $\bar{K}$), but inflates the model stability component, which grows linearly with $K_i$.
 This suggests an optimal number of steps that balances under-fitting (large optimization error) and over-specialization (high instability).
 Consequently, the performance of the merged model depends on which of these competing factors dominates.
 We might observe performance first increasing and then decreasing with $K_i$, forming an inverted U-shape.
 Alternatively, if the stability cost grows faster than the optimization benefit from the start, performance could also decrease monotonically.

 \textbf{Setup and Results.} We merge models finetuned for $K_i \in \{1000, 2000, 3000, 4000\}$ steps, while holding other hyperparameters constant.
 As depicted in Figure~\ref{fig:main_results}(a), the empirical results show that the loss exhibits a monotonic increase or decrease, with accuracy changing inversely, which aligns with our theoretical predictions.
 Different models have distinct optimal values $K_i^*$.
 When the actual number of steps exceeds $K_i^*$, the loss rises because the increase in model instability dominates the overall excess error.
 Conversely, when the steps are fewer than $K_i^*$, the loss decreases as the reduction in optimization error becomes the dominant factor.
 These observations strongly support our theoretical prediction of the optimization–generalization trade-off governed by $K_i$.